lyon-fnal/devenv/README.md

 Finally `devenv_cvmfs_vnc:sl6` makes a long lived container that mounts CVMFS and then runs VNC, giving you a full linux desktop experience.
 This can be useful for running linux GUI applications.
 VNC tends to be **much** faster than running graphics applications from forwarded X windows.
 You can also run openGL applications in VNC (though docker does not have access to your GPU, so it will be software 3D rendering).

+### I still don't know which image to use

+Use `devenv_cvmfs:sl6` for a long lived container that mounts CVMFS itself.

 ## Running the containers with `docker-compose`